wooweh/stock_count/README.md

 The data flow follows the unidirectional pattern commonly associated with Redux applications:
 1. **Action Dispatch**: Actions are dispatched to Redux slices.
 2. **Reducer Processing**: Reducers update the state based on the dispatched actions.
-3. **Middleware**: Middleware (listeners) handles asynchronous operations, often interacting with Firebase Realtime DB.
+3. **Middleware**: Middleware (listeners) handle asynchronous operations, often interacting with Firebase Realtime DB.
 4. **Component Update**: Components connected to Redux re-render based on the new state. state is memoized.

 ### 🔥 Backend Integration